viking-sudo-rm/rusty-dawg/README.md

 The benchmarking spreadsheet requests both the runtime and the memory overhead.
 The total runtime will be printed out by the script's progress bar.
 The benchmarking script will also print out the size of the DAWG at the bottom.

-# Example of How to Build CDAWGs
+# Building DAWGs or CDAWGs

-The CDAWG is a strict improvement on the original DAWG.
-If you want to index your corpus, we thus recommend adapting the [run_pile](https://github.com/viking-sudo-rm/rusty-dawg/blob/main/scripts/cdawg/run_pile.sh) script for building CDAWGs.
+To get started building the CDAWG on your corpus, we recommend adapting the [scripts/cdawg/run_pile.sh](https://github.com/viking-sudo-rm/rusty-dawg/blob/main/scripts/cdawg/run_pile.sh) script.
+This script was written to build a CDAWG (memory-efficient improvement of DAWG) on the Pile.

 ## `DATA_PATH`